divercefi/whitepaper/README.md

   * [X] Marketing & community management set up accross channels
   * [X] Listing of EASY token on further DEXs (e.g., Smartlink)
   * [X] Discussion for further partnerships with business and technical partners
-  * [X] Initiation of the creation of CryptoEasy AG in Zug, Switzerland
+  * [X] Initiation of the creation of Divercefi AG in Zug, Switzerland
   * [X] Discussion with institutional investors to raise more equity capital (e.g., VCs)
   * [X] Onboarding of further full-time team members with raised funds of IDO
-  * [X] Kick-off of core development of CryptoEasy DeFi platform (starting with Staking page)
+  * [X] Kick-off of core development of Divercefi DeFi platform (starting with Staking page)
 * November/ December 2021:

   * [ ] Initiation of Grant application with Tezos foundation
   * [ ] Implementation of regular technical progress updates with the community
   * [ ] Launch of the first Airdrop Cycle
-  * [ ] Launch of staking pools for *EASY* tokens on CryptoEasy.io
+  * [ ] Launch of staking pools for *EASY* tokens on divercefi.com
-  * [ ] Launch of Farming LP solution on CryptoEasy.io
+  * [ ] Launch of Farming LP solution on divercefi.com
   * [ ] Talks with market makers and exchanges to list *EASY* tokens
   * [ ] Launch of the "Demo" version of Investor Profiler
   * [ ] First Raise of additional funds with external institutional investors
   * [ ] First talks with Swiss regulators to clarify the legal framework if and where needed
 * Q1 2022

-  * [ ] Launch of an ALPHA version of CryptoEasy Portfolio Designer
+  * [ ] Launch of an ALPHA version of Divercefi Portfolio Designer
   * [ ] Testing of *EASY* Token on the BETA version (e.g., testing in extreme market scenarios)
   * [ ] Announcement of further business partnership to offer dynamic portfolios in the Portfolio Explorer
   * [ ] Continuation of the talks with Swiss regulators regarding the legal framework